hejfelix/blog/content/post/modularity.md

 In the next few posts, I want to investigate how modularity is solved with different approaches like `classes and interfaces`, `typeclasses`, `final tagless`, and `free monads`.

 Does one approach lead to smaller modules?
 What's the weight in terms of boiler plate?
 What kind of background and understanding is needed for each approach?
 How do our tests change based on the different approaches?
 I don't have all the answers yet, but I'm looking forward to aligning my thoughts on modularity and functional programming.

+See you in the next post 👋🏻

+{{<giphy l1J3CbFgn5o7DGRuE>}}